ros2/ros2_documentation/source/Installation/RMW-Implementations/DDS-Implementations/Working-with-RTI-Connext-DDS.rst

 RTI Connext Pro is available through a variety of channels:

 **ROS 2 apt repositories**
-  ROS 2 users can install a non-commercial-use version of the RTI Connext DDS libraries for x86_64 Linux from the ROS apt repository using the following command:
+  ROS 2 users can install a non-commercial-use version of the RTI Connext DDS libraries from the ROS apt repository using the following command:

   .. tabs::